Tips for Moving Your Solar Panels

 a technician removes tiles on a roof to make way for solar panel rigging

-The color of the roof will also likely be affected, with darker patches where the solar panels had protected it against fading.
-This may impact the sales prices and/or your ability to find a buyer.
+The color of the roof will also likely be affected, with darker patches where the solar panels protected the material against fading.
+This may impact the sale price of your home and/or your ability to find a buyer.

-Will your panels fit the new home and get proper sun exposure?
+Will your panels fit your new home and get proper sun exposure?

 solar panels with proper orientation on the roof of a home

-Aside from fixing up damage to your old home, you’ll also need to find out whether the solar panel system will work properly at your new property.
-If it’s an older home, the roof might not be in good enough condition to withstand the strain of a solar system on it.
+Before worrying about fixing damage to your old home, you need to find out whether the solar panel system will even work at your new property.
+If it’s an older home, the roof may not be in good enough condition to withstand the added weight of a solar system.
+This can vary depending on the system’s size, but your original installation contract should specify the weight.
+If it doesn’t, contact the original installer to get this information.

-Also, solar panel systems are designed to custom-fit the dimensions and orientation of a house.
-You’ll need to be completely sure that the existing panels fit the roof of your new home, and that they’ll get proper sun exposure.
-If there are any structures or trees that block sunlight, for example, you may need to make modifications so that your system works to its fullest capacity.
+Additionally, solar panel systems are custom-made to the dimensions and orientation of a house.
+You’ll need to be completely sure the existing panels will fit on the roof of your new home and that they’ll get enough sun exposure.
+If there are any structures or trees blocking sunlight, you may need to make changes.

 How much is this going to cost?

-The price to move solar panels can vary widely based on a variety of factors.
+The cost of moving solar panels can vary widely based on several factors.
 These include the size and complexity of the solar panel system, the distance of the move, the conditions/layout of the new installation site, and regional labor and permitting costs.
-However, to give you a ballpark estimate, here’s how you might go about determining the cost of moving solar panels:
+Here’s what you might consider to get a ballpark estimate of the cost of moving solar panels:

-If you decide that it’s worth relocating your solar panel system, you’ll need to create a detailed plan that includes your timeline, budget, and necessary permits or approvals.
+Once you decide that relocating your solar panels is worth it, you’ll need to create a detailed plan that includes your timeline, budget, and necessary permits or approvals.

 a technician works on removing a solar panel

-The option we do not recommend is doing this project yourself with or without the help of third-party technicians.
-However, it’s still useful to understand the general procedure.
-Below are the steps involved in disconnecting and removing solar panels to prepare them for transport:
+Regardless of what you choose to do, it’s best to understand the general procedure.
+Below are the 4 steps involved in disconnecting and removing solar panels to prepare them for transport:

-• Prepare for uninstallation: Notify the local utility company about your plan to uninstall the system.
-If necessary, you may also need to notify local authorities, especially if permits are required for solar panel system removal.
+Notify the local utility company about your plan to uninstall the system.
+If necessary, you may also need to notify your local government, especially if permits are needed for the solar panel system removal.

 a technician holds two ends of a plug in his hands